Zichang23/Project-1/Project-1.md

   return(detail_list)
 }

-#try to use function goalie
+#try to use function detail
 detail(15)
 ```